mcodepreneur/mcodepreneur/README.md

 ### Hi!
 I'm Michael.
 I'm a coding and technology fanatic.
 I've been in love with programming and learning about coding since the day it was first introduced to me in the 6th grade.
-From then on I've been eager to learn new programming languages and concepts.

 Right now I'm engrossed in a course where I'm learning the ins and outs of neural networks in TensorFlow, and how to code them from scratch.